MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

 1. From the top of the page, select **Metrics & trends**.
 Note the available information.
 From the top-right corner of the page, select the **calendar icon**.
 You can narrow down the view to a custom date range.
 Selecting the **filter icon**, allows you to filter the view by Identity, Devices, and/or apps.
 Close the window and select **Home** from the left navigation panel to return to the Microsoft 365 Defender home page.

-1. Close the browser page.
+1. Keep the browser tab open if you plan to continue with the next demo.

 ### Review